-GTH is the holding company for our assets in Algeria and certain assets in Pakistan.
-We have experienced and expect to continue to experience the risk of unpredictable and adverse government action and severe delays in obtaining necessary government approvals stemming from the political and economic conditions in Egypt and the inconsistent and unpredictable application of laws and regulations.
+GTH is the holding company for our assets in Algeria.
+We have experienced and expect to continue to experience the risk of unpredictable and adverse government action stemming from the political and economic conditions in Egypt and the inconsistent and unpredictable application of laws and regulations.
 Furthermore, although GTH entered into a tax settlement agreement with the Egyptian tax authorities for certain historic periods, GTH may in the future be subject to significant unfounded or unfair tax claims for other tax periods, or under existing or new Egyptian tax law.
-For more information on tax claims of the Egyptian authorities, see Note 8 - Provisions and Contingent Liabilities to our Audited Consolidated Financial Statements.
+For more information on tax claims of the Egyptian authorities, see Note 7 - Provisions and Contingent Liabilities to our Audited Consolidated Financial Statements.